What Is a Good Customer Effort Score and How Can You Earn One?

 The main reason why Company B just gained a loyal customer is because they earned a good customer effort score.

-To calculate CES, organizations divide the sum of all individual customer effort scores by the number of customers who responded.
-The more people who “Strongly Agree” that the company made the experience easy for them, the higher the CES.
+To calculate customer effort score, organizations divide the sum of all individual customer effort scores by the number of customers who responded.
+The more people who “Strongly Agree” that the company made the experience easy for them, the higher the CES (customer effort score).

 According to Gartner, organizations should strive to deliver experiences that are low effort because effort is the driver with the strongest tie to customer loyalty.
 Research has shown that 96% of customers who experience a high-effort interaction become more disloyal compared to just 9% who have a low-effort experience.